himanshu-sahni/nanochat/README.md

 Karpathy trained two models:

-* d32 — a 32‑layer, ~$1000 compute tier model
+* d32: a 32‑layer, ~$1000 compute tier model
-* d20 — a 20‑layer, ~$100 compute tier model
+* d20: a 20‑layer, ~$100 compute tier model

-In this repo, I on-policy distill d20 model using the d32 model as a teacher, using both opd (efficient sampling-based) and opd-full (full KL over logits) variants.
+In this repo, I on-policy distill an SFT'd d20 model using the d32 model as a teacher, using both sampling-based and opd-full (full KL over logits) variants.

 For comparison, I also fully re-trained the d20 model from scratch through SFT → RL to provide a clean baseline and a starting point for OPD.
 Starting point model files here:
 * [Himanshu d20 SFT]()